mrhorrocks/portfolio24/content/about.md

 ---
 # About

 Experienced Front-End Developer.
 I write well-structured semantic code, ensuring compatibility across various browsers.
-I can work in any code stack, and I am at my best when writing SASS or CSS to create user interfaces.
+I am at my best when writing HTML, SASS or CSS to create user interfaces.

 Most recently I have been working on statically generated Nuxt applications, and a WordPress theme that will be the ideal starting point for future WordPress projects.
 These can be found at my GitHub repository. https://github.com/mrhorrocks.